 My drive is to lead and support my team to provide person led care through empowering the people we support to achieve their potential and aspirations in life.
 We work in collaboration with all our partners in order to provide the very best service we can.
 As a former Scots Guardsman, I feel it is important to make a difference in young people’s lives and have been an Adult Volunteer with the Army Cadet Force for several years.

-Chief Operating Officer Rob McAfee is the Responsible Individual for Southfield House.
+Chief Executive Officer Gary Thompson is the Responsible Individual for Southfield House.
 To find out more, visit our Meet The Team page.

 Caidreach House is a modern, welcoming home supporting up to six people with learning disabilities and autism.
 Each of the six bedrooms has its own en-suite shower room, with two additional bathrooms offering relaxing bath options.